fbpx

 Aid & Attendance and Housebound Benefits for Mesothelioma

-Aid & Attendance (A&A) is an additional monetary benefit available to Veterans in receipt of VA Disability Compensation (VADC) or VA Pension.
-In order to qualify for A&A, the Veteran must require the assistance of another person to perform at least two activities of daily living, which include bathing, dressing, eating, using the bathroom and managing medications.
-A&A adds an additional $885 per month to the Veteran’s monthly disability pay.
+In order to qualify for A&A, the veteran must require the assistance of another person to perform at least two activities of daily living, which include bathing, eating, dressing, using the bathroom, and managing medications.
+A&A adds an additional $913.21 per month to the veteran’s monthly disability pay.

-To file an A&A or housebound claim, the only form required for submission is VA Form 21-2680: Application for Housebound Status or Regular Aid & Attendance.
-This form is primarily filled out by the Veteran’s doctor.
-The Veteran is only required to complete the first section with their name and personal information.
+This form is primarily filled out by the veteran’s doctor.
+The veteran is only required to complete the first section with their name and personal information.

-Veterans receiving VADC or VA Pension can receive additional monthly compensation if their spouse is in need of Aid & Attendance (A&A).
-The process for filing for A&A is essentially identical to the process when the Veteran is the claimant.
+The process for filing for A&A for a spouse is essentially identical to the process when the veteran is the claimant.
 The only difference is the spouse’s doctor fills out the form indicating what activities of daily living the spouse is incapable of performing on their own.

-VA Health Care for Veterans with Mesothelioma
+VA Health Care for Veterans With Mesothelioma

 Veterans meeting one of the following criteria are eligible for VA Health Care: